dje-dev/Ceres/README.md

 * an integrated set of tools (such as suite or tournament management) which simplify and accelerate testing of new research ideas
 * an implementation using a modern programming language with features such as automatic garbage collections and development environments that provide edit/compile/debug inner loops which are almost instantaneous
-* a convenient testbed for implemneting and evaluating potential new algorithmic innovations
+* a convenient testbed for implementing and evaluating potential new algorithmic innovations

 ## State of Development

 Ceres was first released at the end of 2020 is still relatively early in its development.
 Support for the neural network backend is current limited to CUDA-capable GPUs.

-During 2020 numerous significant enhancments were made, including:
+During 2020 numerous significant enhancements were made, including:
 * added support for Linux operating system
 * implemented the CUDA backend directly in C# (using transliteration and enhancement to the LC0 backend code, including of the CUDA graphs feature for reduced inference latency)